Skip to main content

 Use this file to discover all available pages before exploring further.

-The user management in Enneo controls who works in the system, which functions can be used, and how organizational responsibilities are depicted.
-Users, teams, and roles interact with each other, providing the basis for collaboration, access, and responsibilities in day-to-day operations.
+The user administration in Enneo controls who works in the system, which functions can be used, and how organizational responsibilities are represented.
+Users, teams, and roles intertwine and form the foundation for collaboration, access, and responsibilities in daily operations.

-1. User Management – Roles, Profiles, and Teams
+1. User Administration – Roles, Profiles and Teams

-Interaction of teams, skills, and routing rules for targeted ticket distribution
+Interaction of teams, skills, and routing rules for focused ticket distribution

-Control of functions and system accesses via roles and permissions
+Control of functions and system access via roles and permissions

 Organizational control of routing, roles, and responsibilities via teams

-Every employee works in Enneo via a personal user profile.
-This profile connects the individual with organizational information such as teams and roles.
-This controls:
+Each employee works in Enneo via a personal user profile.
+This profile connects the person with organizational information such as teams and roles.
+It controls:

 • which functions can be used